shambhaviip/shambhaviip.github.io/WORKING.md

 - This file controls the website's settings
 - You can edit things like:
   - Website title
-  - Social media links
-  - Navigation menu
+  - Basic home page content
   - Theme settings

 ## Workflow